National Weather Service United States Department of Commerce

 1 NNW - 3 NE Leighton

-A tornado touched down in an open field snapping one power pole as it tracked to the northeast.
+Satellite imagery courtesy of the United States Geological Survey (USGS) depicted that a tornado touched down south of Old Highway 20 west of Sockwell Lane where a tree was uprooted.
+Ground surveys then tracked damage from the tornado northeast, with significant damage to a pole barn north of Highway 20 before snapping one power pole.
 Multiple trees were uprooted or snapped as the tornado tracked north of Leighton.
 Several of these trees fell on single family residences which also sustained loss of roof shingles.
 The tornado crossed County Line Road where a boat was lifted from its trailer and displaced north approximately 20 yards.
 Debris fallout was noted in an open field with some small tree twigs piercing the ground.
-Sparse tree damage was done by the tornado up to south of Hatton, at which point the tornado lifted.
-Thank you to Colbert and Lawrence County EMA for their assistance with this storm survey.
+Imagery indicated trees were uprooted south of Hatton and Bethel before the tornado lifted east of Shaw Road.

 10 2024 3 15 0553